delphidabbler/vied/Docs/ReadMe.txt

 The DelphiDabbler is Peter Johnson - a hobbyist Delphi programmer living in Ceredigion, Wales, UK.
-The DelphiDabbler website is at http://www.delphidabbler.com and contains all the Peter's open source programs, Dlphi library code, programming articles, hints and tips and other resources.
+The DelphiDabbler website is at http://www.delphidabbler.com/ and contains all the Peter's open source programs, Delphi library code, programming articles, hints and tips and other resources.

 --------------------------------------------------------------------------------
 $Rev$